pdeligia/nekara-artifact/README.md

 ### Experiment #2: Coyote (Table VI)

-To run the artifact experiments for comparing systematic testing with Nekara against the original Coyote (see Table VI in page 9 of the paper), run the following command (which can take several minutes to complete) from the root `nekara-artifact` directory:
+To run the artifact experiments for comparing systematic testing with Nekara against Coyote on the Coyote Actors programming model (see Table VI in page 9 of the paper), run the following command (which can take several minutes to complete) from the root `nekara-artifact` directory:
 ```
 bash artifact.sh run coyote 10000
 ```